The busiest shopping day of the year

 If you know how to properly inform and visualize this data for your employees and executives, then you can be the reason why your business will be successful this day and the years to come.
 If not, you can risk saying goodbye to an excellent opportunity to boost your performance.
-Fortunately, we've compiled three essential tips to help you get ready for 2 of the most important sales days of the year, Black Friday and Cyber Monday.
+Fortunately, we've compiled four essential tips to help you get ready for 2 of the most important sales days of the year, Black Friday and Cyber Monday.

 Tip 1: Track your data in real-time

 With the constant activity throughout Black Friday and Cyber Monday, it's important that you are visualizing your data in real-time.